jennguyen1/nhuyhoa/_posts/2015-12-19-Reshaping.md

 * `dcast()`
 * `spread()`

-To specify the format of the data, we need three things.
+To specify the format of the data, three terms are needed

 1. The $$id$$ variables (similar to those used in the melt column)
 2. The name of the $$variable$$ column that will contain the new column names (swing it into the column names)
 3. The name of the $$value$$ column in which the data spaces are filled in

-Once we have these three things we can generate a casting formula:
+With these three terms, the casting formula is

-$$ id.vars $$ ~ $$ variable $$, $$ value.var = value $$
+`id.vars ~ variable, value.var = "value"`

-We can use the melted data from above to shift it back into wide mode.
+Use the melted data from above to shift it back into wide mode.

 {% highlight r %}
 melt(airquality, id.vars = c("Month", "Day")) %>%